duresaguye/YouTube-automate/README.md

-# YouTube Podcast Automation
+# YouTube Video Automation

-This project automates the process of posting YouTube podcasts to your blog site using Django, Django REST Framework, Celery, and React.
+This project automates the process of posting YouTube Video to your blog site using Django, Django REST Framework, Celery, and React.

 ## Introduction